anshgautam-github/OOPS/README.md

 ## 5. What Is A Lambda Expression In Java?
 <details><summary>Click to expand</summary>

-A lambda expression represents block of code that can be passed like an object.
+A lambda expression represents a short block of code that can be passed around like an object.
 Used to implement functional interfaces.

 </details>